Visit the Music Lab with your baby

 join

-If you are interested in PhD study in our lab, please contact Dr Mehr at mehr@hey.com with an expression of interest and a CV.
+If you are interested in PhD study in our lab (separately from the above-advertised position), please contact Dr Mehr at sam@auckland.ac.nz with an expression of interest and a CV.
 We can support PhD applicants at the University of Auckland (in New Zealand) or at Yale, either in Psychology (if working jointly with a Psychology faculty member) or via the Child Study Center.
 Please note that funding for PhD study is competitive and may not be guaranteed, depending on the particulars of your application.

 We do not currently have any open positions for full-time, salaried research assistants, but are able to host part-time RAs working in New Zealand or New Haven.
 If you are interested in such a position, for hourly pay; or if you would like to apply to work with us for academic credit (at the University of Auckland or at Yale) or work-study (at Yale), please contact us at musiclab@yale.edu.
 In general, we do not recruit volunteers, with the exception of students who are sponsored by their home institution to do an internship with us.